Get people to say nice things about your brand.

 6 signs you need better tracking for your PR ROI:

-If any of these statements describes you, you might want to start tracking your PR impact and ROI better.
+If any of these statements describe you, you might want to start tracking your PR impact and ROI better.

 1. Your brand isn’t getting PR coverage or driving online discussions